top of page

 Owner and Lead Instructor

-Mark Soares is the owner and lead instructor of Maxx Force Professional Hockey Development and the current BCHL Coquitlam Express Jr. A skills coach.
+Mark Soares is the owner and lead instructor of Maxx Force Hockey Development and the 2022/2023 BCHL Coquitlam Express Jr. A skills coach, he is also one of two Players with his jersey retired in the BCHL along side of former teammate and line mate Kyle Turris hanging at Poirier Arena in Coquitlam.

 He has the experience to guide young hockey players down that difficult yet rewarding path.